christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.1.1](/images/caesarstar.jpg){:width="400px"}\
 ![Fig.1.2](/images/asandernike.jpg){:width="400px"}

 Fig. 1.1 & 1.2.
 (L) Julius Caesar.
 (R) Asander, king of Bosphorus depicting a Nike which was the Greek goddess of victory and a close companion of Zeus.
 Other depictions of Asander show the star and cresent that is visible in the Julius Caesar coin above (https://rpc.ashmus.ox.ac.uk/coins/1/1845).
 Another coin of Asander depicts a Phrygian cap which is closely associated with the Roman god Mithras: https://silver.kbr.be/3628_-_Panticapaeum%3F_(Asander)_(AE_Apollo/prow)_over_Pontic_type_(Perseus/Pegasus)_(Oxford,_AM).
+This coin of Asander displays a prow (front of a ship) that is also seen in Julius Caesar coins.
 The star and crescent in above coins was the symbol of the city of Byzantium/Constantinople long before the Ottomans used it.
 The legend was that Byzas, the founder, chose the site based on a vision of a crescent moon and a star.
 This symbol represented the fusion of the lunar goddess (Hecate/Artemis, who was associated with snakes) and the solar god (Apollo).
 By using this symbol, Asander and Caesar were not just using a random symbol; they were explicitly claiming lordship over the Bosphorus.

 The Avatar Succession: Roman Emperors are Bosporan Kings

 The following side-by-side comparisons prove that the Julio-Claudian and Flavian emperors were the ruling dynasty of the Bosporan Kingdom, their faces stamped on coinage in both the "Roman" West and the "Bosporan" East.

 ![Fig.1.3](/images/RhoemetalcesOctavian.jpg){:width="400px"}\
 Fig. 1.3.
 L. Rhoemetalces I, king of Bosphorus.
 R. Emperor Augustus (Octavian).
+Talces = the Thracian word for "king" or "ruler".
 Rhoemetalces = "king of Rhome", or "king of Rome" in ancient Thracian.

 ![Fig.1.4](/images/AspurgusTiberius.jpg){:width="400px"}\
 Fig. 1.4.
 L. Tiberius Julius Aspurgus I, king of Bosphorus.
 R. Emperor Tiberius Caesar Augustus.